swcool/swcool.github.io/_posts/2013-09-15-view-markdown-file-with-markview.md

 ## Features

 1. Viewing markdown file in HTML format
-2. Auto reload local file when file is changed
+2. Auto reload local file when file is changed (Post-installation: select "Allow access to file URLs" option in chrome://extensions/)
 3. Show outline beside the content in scrollable way
 4. Have buttons for GoTop, ViewSource and GoBottom
 5. Support multiple table format styles, code syntax highlight and